HSCI 4095 Field Experience

 Undergraduate Student Field Experience Requirements

-Students in Public Health Education and Health Care Management in the Department of Health Science and Human Ecology are required to complete a field experience.
+Students in Health Services Administration in the Department of Health Science and Human Ecology are required to complete a field experience.
 The field experience is intended to provide a supervised application of content and theory basic to health education and health care.

 Health services organization and delivery, general managerial and leadership skills, and other health service management skills are common themes in the department's health care management program.

-The field experience includes a 240 hour health care management students experience which takes place in an appropriate health care setting.
+The field experience includes a 120 hour health services administration students experience which takes place in an appropriate health care setting.
 Settings may include hospitals, managed care organizations, government agencies or health departments, community organizations, advocacy programs or other related health settings.
-The entire field experience process takes two quarters, beginning with the field experience search process which takes place during HSCI 4093 Pre Field Experience, experiencing the field placement in HSCI 4095.
+The entire field experience process takes two quarters, beginning with the field experience search process which takes place during HSCI 4089 Field Preparation, experiencing the field placement in HSCI 4095.

 The Goal of the Field Experience

-The field experience is intended to provide an applied practical experience where students have an opportunity to integrate knowledge, skill, and expereince.
+The field experience is intended to provide an applied practical experience where students have an opportunity to integrate knowledge, skill, and experience.

 The purpose of the field experience is to:

-- Provide an opportunity to work with health care professionals on a meaningful project related to health care management.
+- Provide an opportunity to work with health care professionals on a meaningful project related to health services administration.

 - Integrate classroom material with planned, supervised, and practical work experience.